-Only students enrolled at an Industrial Design program at their home university can apply for courses at the School of Industrial Design at LTH.
-In the application process, you are required to submit the following documents: a transcript of records, a list of ongoing courses (if it is not stated in the transcript of records), a digital portfolio, a statement of purpose, and your CV (see below).
+- Only students enrolled at an Industrial Design program at their home university can apply for courses at the School of Industrial Design at LTH.

 Required application documents

-As an applicant for exchange studies at the School of Industrial Design, you are required to submit specific documents that demonstrate that you have the necessary qualifications to benefit from the exchange period.
+As an applicant for exchange studies at the School of Industrial Design, you are required to submit the following documents that demonstrate that you have the necessary qualifications to benefit from the exchange period:

-- which semester you are planning to study at the School of Industrial Design, Lund University.
+- which semester you are planning to study at the School of Industrial Design.

 - which semester of industrial design studies you would be studying at your home university if you were not to go on exchange.

-Please assemble all the documents in one PDF file.
+OBS!
+These documents should be assemble in one PDF file.
 If you must send more than one file, add a sequence number before the ".pdf" extension.

 - You may not combine courses from different semesters.
 Exchange students at the School of Industrial Design must follow one course package (semester) in the ordinary BA or MA programme.
 It is not possible to freely combine courses from different course packages since it will cause clashes in the schedule.